AHollowedHunter/AHollowedHunter/README.md

 🐘 Mastodon <a rel="me" target="_mastodon" href="https://universeodon.com/@AHollowedHunter">AHollowedHunter</a>

-*Why AHollowedHunter?* - Well because at the time I played a lot of Bloodborne and Dark Souls, it's unique, ...and short usernames can be hard to get.
+*Why AHollowedHunter?* - It's unique, and because at the time I played a lot of Bloodborne and Dark Souls ...And short usernames can be hard to get.